lars-sh/parent/README.md

 * JavaDoc (*-javadoc.jar)
 * Unit tests (*-test.jar)

-JAR files contain your README.md and a to-be-created LICENSE.txt file inside their META-INF folder.
+JAR files contain your CHANGELOG.md, README.md and the to-be-created LICENSE.txt file inside their META-INF folder.
 Those two are meant to be used for documentation.
 See the below section about generated files for further information.

 In addition the JARs manifest includes a generated Class-Path to simplify execution and version information.